decentralized-identity/did-registration/spec/spec.md

-In order to implement a library or tool that supports the above interfaces for creating, updating, and deactivating DIDs in a method-agnostic way, we can imagine a similar architecture as is common for a DID resolver, i.e. using a set of drivers that perform method-specific operations.
+In order to implement a library or tool that supports the above interfaces for creating, updating, and deactivating DIDs in a method-agnostic way, we can imagine a similar architecture as is common for a DID Resolver, i.e. using a set of drivers that perform method-specific operations.

 Some architectural questions that apply to a DID Resolver also apply to a DID Registrar, e.g.: